 Most workout plans from bodybuilding.com and other sites will often take more than 45 minutes.
 I’ve included other tips below to still be to start one of these programs and finish under 45 minutes.

 In the future, I’ll write more posts with specific advice on working out.
 For now, just come up with a plan and know what you will be doing before you step into the gym.

 A super what?
 Superset is a simple principle of putting two exercises back to back before you rest.
 It has many benefits, one of them being efficiency.
 You’ll get a lot more work done in your 45 minutes, but you’ll also notice that your heart rate will remain elevated throughout the workout! <3

 Now while it doesn’t matter what exercises you pair together, it’s often recommended to choose body parts with opposing functions.
 For example, your triceps and biceps are antagonistic muscles.
 A superset of these two muscles groups can be bicep curls for 12 reps followed by triceps dip for 12 reps.
 Once you’ve completed both exercises you can take a rest break before you begin again.

-Because you should already have a plan on what workouts you’ll be doing, ask yourself which ones you can pair together to get a quick workout!
+Because you should already have a plan on what workouts you’ll be doing, ask yourself which ones you can pair together to get a quick workout in medical school!
 I use this technique when I’m short on time but still want to leave feeling like I put in work.

 Minimize Rest Time